rust-lang/book/second-edition/nostarch/chapter16.md

 }
 ```

-Listing 16-8: Receiving the value "hi" in the main thread and printing it out
+Listing 16-8: Receiving the value “hi” in the main thread and printing it out

 The receiving end of a channel has two useful methods: `recv` and `try_recv`.
-Here, we're using `recv`, which is short for *receive*.
+Here, we’re using `recv`, which is short for *receive*.
 This method will block
 execution until a value is sent down the channel.
 Once a value is sent, `recv`
 will return it in a `Result<T, E>`.
 When the sending end of the channel closes,
 `recv` will return an error.
 The `try_recv` method will not block; it instead
 returns a `Result<T, E>` immediately.

-If we run the code in Listing 16-8, we'll see the value printed out from the
+If we run the code in Listing 16-8, we’ll see the value printed out from the
 main thread:

 ```